 - Searches of a certain student’s belongings frequently, without “reasonable suspicion” of contraband

-- Overpunishing a student for an improper reason
+- Overpunishing a student with no basis

 - Making a fool of certain students purposefully; humiliation